ethereum/go-ethereum/README.md

 Ethereum Go (c) [0255c7881](https://github.com/ethereum/go-ethereum#copy)

 A fair warning; Ethereum is not yet to be used in production.
-There's no test-net and you aren't mining read blocks (just one which is the genesis block).
+There's no test-net and you aren't mining real blocks (just one which is the genesis block).

 Ethereum Go is split up in several sub packages.
 Please refer to each